derhuerst/hafas-estimate-station-weight/readme.md

 .catch(console.error)
 ```

+Estimating the weight of a station will take ~20s, because several requests will be made.

 ```
-weight of S+U Friedrichstr. is 1882.8
+weight of S+U Friedrichstr. is 1809.8
 ```